UK guide • SEO-safe redesign • Practical checklist

 Website redesign checklist

-SEO safe Mobile-first Speed Conversion
+SEO safety Mobile-first Speed Conversion

 Quick priorities

-• Keep or improve page content (don’t thin it)
+• Keep or improve useful content

-• Protect titles, meta, headings, internal links
+• Protect headings, metadata and internal links

-• Improve speed + mobile usability
+• Improve mobile experience and speed

-• Test contact forms and tracking
+• Test forms and tracking before launch

 More enquiries

-Clearer messaging, better CTAs, less friction.
+Clearer messaging, better calls to action and less friction.

 Better SEO

-Stronger structure, useful pages, technical cleanup.
+Stronger structure, more useful content and cleaner technical foundations.

 Better experience